trezzuri/erpnext-docs/docs/en/using-erpnext/desktop.md

 **The moment a User logs into the system they will be able to see a Home Screen wherein all the Modules and Domains will be listed in the form of cards.**

-Their cards are a replacement to the erstwhile Module icons which were present in ERPNext versions before version 12.
+Their cards are a replacement to the erstwhile Module icons which were present in SOMA versions before version 12.

 ![New Desktop](/files/desktop.png)